SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Creating_a parameter_table_connected_to_an_element_feed.md

 1. Scroll up until you see the header of the query you are editing, and click the pen icon to save the query.

-1. Drag the query from the right pane onto the *Table* component.
+1. Drag the query from the data pane onto the table component.

    ![](~/user-guide/images/Tutorial_query_as_table_input.png)

 1. Click *Stop editing* to exit the edit mode.

-The *Table* component should now display the parameters specified during query creation, and their values should change depending on the element selected in the dropdown feed.
+The table component should now display the parameters specified during query creation, and their values should change depending on the element selected in the dropdown feed.

 ## Related documentation